 Annette’s personal journey to this point in her career has led her through both beautiful and difficult experiences.
 Many times, she felt her thoughts and emotions could only be expressed through song.

 “Many of my songs have come from difficult places in my life,” she said.
-“Rocking Chair,” a personal song from her second and newest CD, Silver Lining, echoes God’s beautiful presence amidst a circumstance of illness.
+“Rocking Chair,” a personal song from her second CD, Silver Lining, echoes God’s beautiful presence amidst a circumstance of illness.
 “I believe that God takes everything that seems ugly at the moment and produces beauty in His time.”

 “Out of the ugliest day of Christ’s life on Earth, out of the ugliness of His death and how gruesome it was, came the most beautiful gift that He could have ever given, which is our redemption and the opportunity for an amazing relationship with God Himself.”